AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-rooturl.md

 ---
+title: RootUrl
 description: Root URL for relative image URLs.
-Specifies the root URL for relative image URLs. attribute RootUrl is used instead of attribute RootPath when a src= value is enclosed by { curly braces }.
+Specifies the root URL for relative image URLs.
 solution: Experience Manager
-title: RootUrl *
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 094b5143-d4f0-412f-92cf-3522157cbeca
 ---
-# RootUrl *{#rooturl}
+# RootUrl{#rooturl}

 Root URL for relative image URLs.
-Specifies the root URL for relative image URLs. attribute::RootUrl is used instead of attribute::RootPath when a src= value is enclosed by { curly braces }.
+Specifies the root URL for relative image URLs.
+The`attribute::RootUrl` is used instead of `attribute::RootPath` when a `src=` value is enclosed by { curly braces }.

 ## Properties {#section-69cd0f71ea614770a8778c745d23197a}